vidaaudrey/001-Angular-Material-Todo-App/README.md

 # 001
-AngularJS Todo List with Material Design
+AngularJS Todo List App with Material Design

 This is a day 1 project.